nikitavoloboev/data/focusing/rules.md

 - Always have water next to me.
 - Work away from home ideally.

-## Test

-- Check my work and go through my calculations again.
-It's easy to miss something.

 ## Meet people

 - Meet new people.
 Go to seminars, talks, conferences.
-Approach many
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.

 ## Vim